wjrh/Teal/README.md

 ### Recording Shows
 - [ ] record shows and commit them into the db with a recording url
-- [ ] connect the record action to the logging and make it clear that it is being recorded
+- [ ] connect the record action to the logging and make it clear that it is being recorded.